coq-community/hydra-battles/doc/movies/Readme.md

 # Snippets coq+rst

 The script `extract_snippets.py` extract snippets block in coq+rst files.\
-This script has been developed in python3.9 and use [alectryon](https://github.com/cpitclaudel/alectryon), to transform "coq+rst" to "latex" file.
+This script has been tested with Python 3.7 or above and uses [Alectryon](https://github.com/cpitclaudel/alectryon), to transform "coq+rst" to "latex" file.

 ###### Note (01/07/2021)